How to Use a Charcoal Chimney Starter

-So you’ve bought yourself a charcoal smoker, got your food ready to go and the only thing left is to fire up the coals.
+So you’ve bought yourself a charcoal grill or smoker, got your food ready to go and the only thing left is to fire up the coals.

-Yet so many people trip up here before they even get out of the gate.
-To get the coals lit quickly you’ll often see the mis-informed pit-master dousing their coals in lighter fluid.
-And it’s not surprising since you see guides like this all over the damn place.
+So many people trip up here before they even get out of the gate.
+To get the coals lit quickly you’ll often see the misinformed pitmaster dousing their coals in lighter fluid.

 You really don’t want to get that smokey petroleum taste in your food!